 - Read or download the DHS Guidance for the Expedited Approval Program

-Along with the EAP SSP, the facility must submit a certification that certifies the owner or operator has visited, examined, documented, and verified that the facility meets the criteria in the SSP.
+Along with the EAP SSP, the facility must submit a certification (see below) that certifies the owner or operator has visited, examined, documented, and verified that the facility meets the criteria in the SSP.
 See 6 U.S.C. § 622(c)(4)(C).

 DHS Guidance for EAP